There are so many elements that you need to manage while running a political campaign.

 Undecided voters are the ones who give the most headaches to candidates.
 There is a constant battle to win them over and make sure that they will vote for you on election day.

-By using media monitoring you can track what the voters want, what problems they are facing etc. That way you can detect the main concerns and incorporate them in the campaign.
+By using media monitoring you can track what the voters want, what problems they are facing, what issues they are passionate about, etc. That way you can detect the main concerns and incorporate them in the campaign messaging.
 Also, you can respond to their questions and concerns and build a strong relationship with them that way.

 Finding the right influencers can help you reach more voters and spread your message faster.
 As the English writer, Nick Hornby said when comparing the Oscars and political campaigns: